Creative Sparks Grants Program Guidelines

 The Acquittal Report is due within 12 months from the notification date and explains the outcomes of the project and how the funds were spent.
 It demonstrates that the funding has been used for the purpose for which it was provided, including a certified report of financial transactions and whether the project achieved its intended objectives.

-An artist is a creative person who has specialist training in their field (not necessarily in academic institutions), committed to devoting significant time to their artistic activity or practice and who creates art or cultural value as identified with their profession.
+An Artist or Creative Practitioner is a creative person who has specialist training in their field (not necessarily in academic institutions), committed to devoting significant time to their creative activity or practice and who creates art or cultural value as identified with their profession.

 An arts worker is a person who manages or facilitates the development of arts and cultural activity.

-Artist Run Initiatives (ARIs) are unincorporated collectives of professional practising visual artists, craft practitioners and designers and incorporated, not-for-profit arts organisations that identify as an ARI.
-ARIs are characterised by the following qualities: they are managed and operated by artists, they operate on a not-for-profit basis, they have a continuing program of creative activities.
+Artist Run Initiatives (ARIs) are unincorporated collectives of professional creative practitioners and incorporated, not-for-profit arts organisations that identify as an ARI.
+ARIs are characterised by the following qualities: they are managed and operated by creative practitioners, they operate on a not-for-profit basis, they have a continuing program of creative activities.

 The Assessment Committee is a group of peers and industry experts who assess applications for funding with advice from art form peers and other industry experts as required.
 Assessment Panel members are selected for their experience and knowledge.